brodieaustin/poisoned-well-novel/poisoned-well.md

 ***

 There was nothing to do but wait until someone came for them.
 The window was too small and the panes of glass to thick to smash through.
 There was no going through the small flue where the fire burned.
-As her earlier search demonstrated, there weren't many secret panels, doors, or passageways into the room.
+As her earlier search demonstrated, there were not many secret panels, doors, or passageways into the room.
 Just as Manan thought that Ethne could burn her way through the door, someone was starting to unlock it then open it.

 Manan rushed to compose herself.
 But as she arranged herself on the rough bench by the fire, Quill, who was shuffling into the room, merely smiled over her, as if seeing through the artifice entirely.
 "The master is ready for you now," he said, drawing himself up like a herald.
 Manan stood up.
 He wants to see her first," he said, pointing at Ethne.